 - Potential talent can also subscribe to the RSS feed with updates on job openings.

-- Talent can filter by Job Type and Industry, so make sure these are accurate when posting.
+- Talent can filter by Job Type and Industry, so make sure these are accurate and optimized when posting.

 - At the time of this article, there is a video on the right-hand side of the page with employers telling their stories about recruiting on Facebook.
-This may be handy to view!
+This may be a worthwhile watch.
+Grab some popcorn and get going!

-You can also create a job from your company Facebook page.
+You can also create a job from your company's Facebook page.
 You will need to have administrator access to this to proceed.
-Your business page should already be set up and reflect your company well in order to attract the right talent!
-Then, creating a job can be done just like writing a regular post.
+Your business page should already be set up and reflect your company well in order to attract the right talent.
+Then, creating a job can be done just like writing a regular post or status update.

 Open the text box and click “Job” with the briefcase symbol on the top right.
 This will bring up a window that allows you to fill in the necessary details.
 If you choose to create a job from the Jobs on Facebook page, you will see a similar window.
 Instead, you will simply choose the business page that you would like to post the job from.